Interacting topological quantum chemistry of Mott atomic limits

 \section{Summary of results}

 {sec:Summary of results}

 The iTQC framework, summarized in Fig.~\ref{fig:IntroPlot}, closely follows the basic ideas of TQC, which is the classification of ALs.
 An AL consists of atomic orbitals placed at lattice sites corresponding to some Wyckoff positions of the lattice.
-We first define a class of many-body states in Sec.~\ref{sec:MAL}, which we dub $n$-Mott atomic limits ($n$-MALs) and which consist of entangled clusters of $n$ electrons placed at some Wyckoff positions of the lattice.
+We first define a reference class of many-body states in Sec.~\ref{sec:MAL}, which we dub $n$-Mott atomic limits ($n$-MALs) which consist of entangled clusters of $n$ electrons placed at some Wyckoff positions of the lattice.
 These entangled clusters can be constructed in such a way as to satisfy TRS as well as the lattice symmetries, but to transform non-trivially under the latter.
-Note that, by contrast, to obtain a (non-interacting) AL state, which satisfies TRS, we must always combine Kramers pairs of orbitals at the same site which transform trivially under any spatial symmetry.
+More accurately, these reference states realize cSPTs connected to zero-dimensional (0D) block states, as discussed in Sec.~\ref{subsec:MALs and SPTs}.
+Note that, by contrast, to obtain a (noninteracting) AL state, which satisfies TRS, we must always combine Kramers pairs of orbitals at the same site which transform trivially under any spatial symmetry.
 These ideas are summarized in Figs.~\ref{fig:IntroPlot}a--c for the case $n=2$.

 We use Green's functions as our main tool for diagnosing 2-MALs (see Sec.~\ref{Sec:Greens Functions}).
-While the single-particle Green's function is related to the Bloch Hamiltonian for a non-interacting system and thus, TQC can also be viewed as a classification scheme based on the single-particle Green's function, a many-body state is not fully specified by its single-particle Green's function.
+While the single-particle Green's function is related to the Bloch Hamiltonian for a noninteracting system and thus, TQC can also be viewed as a classification scheme based on the single-particle Green's function, a many-body state is not fully specified by its single-particle Green's function.
 Consequently, we turn to the two-particle Green's function $\Gt$, for which we derive a crucial property: For an AL state, there is a lower bound on the eigenvalues of $\Gt$ which is given by the two-particle gap.
 Therefore, any eigenvalue of $\Gt$, which appears below this bound, originates from an interacting ground state.
 Our classification scheme thus focuses on this part of the spectrum of $\Gt$.
 Figures~\ref{fig:IntroPlot}d--f show a comparison of the classification based on TQC and iTQC.